-This is the first of a three part series of article about being Pregnant in France and having a baby in Paris
+This is the first of a three part series of articles about being Pregnant in France and having a baby in Paris

-What should I do after I take a pregnancy test and it is positive?
+What should I do after my pregnancy test is positive?

 First of all, congratulations!
 It is the beginning of a beautiful and intense journey!
 The first thing to do is to go and see a doctor in order to confirm the pregnancy with a blood test.
 My personal preference is an appointment with a mid-wife (sage-femme) rather than a regular doctor as she can perform an échographie de datation (dating ultrasound) so you can hear the very first heartbeat if you are at least 5 or 6 weeks pregnant.
 I was about 7 to 8 weeks pregnant when I saw a mid-wife for the first time and was so pleasantly surprised than even though the embryo was obviously tiny, you could already hear a heatbeat.
 The mid-wife will also give you all the appropriate blood tests and will start giving you folic acid tablets in order to prevent neural tube defects.